gaia-platform/gaia-docs/articles/rulesets-writing-rules.md

     - data context: you are handed the exact row that changed so you are working on the relevant data.
     - navigation context:  you can navigate to related data in other tables relative to the data context.

-Because the rule functions are invoked by the Gaia system, you are automatically operating on the data that caused the change.
+Because the Rule functions are invoked by the Gaia system, you are automatically operating on the data that caused the change.

-- Since gaia knows the type of relationship that exists between tables, it can automatically generate iteration over M rows in a 1:M relationship.In the case of a one-to-many relationship, referencing a related table can result in iteration over all of the rows related to the parent data context.
+- Since Gaia knows the type of relationship that exists between tables, it can automatically generate iteration over M rows in a 1:M relationship.In the case of a one-to-many relationship, referencing a related table can result in iteration over all of the rows related to the parent data context.
 Depending on the relationships in your schema, a field reference can return 0,1, or multiple rows.
-Because the rule functions are invoked by the Gaia system, you are automatically operating on the data that caused the change.
+Because the Rule functions are invoked by the Gaia system, you are automatically operating on the data that caused the change.
 - Gaia Declarative C++ rules are multi-threaded by default.
-Each rule is scheduled to run on a thread in a configurable thread pool and each thread runs in its own transaction.
+Each Rule is scheduled to run on a thread in a configurable thread pool and each thread runs in its own transaction.
 The Gaia system takes care of the synchronization of data in the database for you.
     - **Note**: While Gaia Declarative C++ doesn’t prohibit the use of global static variables, we recommend against it due to added overhead that you incur ensuring that your code is thread safe.
 - The Gaia tools translate the Declarative C++ code to traditional C++ code based on what Gaia knows about your data as represented in the Gaia Catalog.
 This means that you don't have to hand-write traditional data access and navigation code.